Gambela Region

 The Gambela Region, also spelled Gambella, and officially the Gambela Peoples' Region (ጋምቤላ ሕዝቦች ክልል), is a regional state in western Ethiopia.
 Previously known as Region 12, its capital and largest city is Gambela.
 It is bordered by the Oromia Region to the east, the South West Ethiopia Region to the south, and the country of South Sudan to the west.

-Gambela is situated between the Baro and Akobo Rivers, with its western part including the Openo River.
+Gambela is situated between the Openo and Akobo Rivers, with its western part including the Openo River.
 It covers an area of approximately 29,783 square kilometers with a population of 525,000 inhabitants, making it one of Ethiopia's smallest regions and one of its least populous.
-Gambela is home to a diverse population which includes the Anuak, Nuer, and other indigenous groups collectively referred to as the Majang Komo and Opo.
+Gambela is home to a diverse population which includes several indigenous ethnic groups.

 History

 This region served as slave-hunting grounds by Christian Abyssinians for centuries, and the Nilosaharan-speaking inhabitants were pejoratively called Shanqella (Šanqəlla, also Shanqila, Shankella) by the highland Ethiopians.

 The Gambella region has been a strategic point in the relations between Ethiopia and the Sudan since the end of the 19th century when the border between Ethiopia and the Anglo-Egyptian Sudan was drawn in 1902, the present day Gambella region was confirmed as an Ethiopian territory.

 Lij Tewodros, a son of Lij Iyasu, surfaced in the Gambela area in May 1941 proclaiming himself Emperor.
 His insurrection was put down by Belgian Congo troops before they left the area in February 1942.